librelois/librelois/README.md

 ## Main project

+Since 2021, I'm mainly working on [Moonbeam]: An Ethereum-compatible smart contract parachain on Polkadot.

+In particular, I'm working on the development and maintenance of the blockchain protocol itself (in Rust).
+I am also the maintainer of the github actions of the project.

+For the needs of Moonbeam, I am regularly lead to contribute to [Substrate], [Cumulus] and [Frontier].

+## Past project

-I'm mainly working on [Duniter]: a blockchain-based P2P crypto-currency engine with Web of Trust.
+From 2017 to 2021, I'm worked mainly on [Duniter]: a blockchain-based P2P crypto-currency engine with Web of Trust.

-Most of my contributions are on the self-hosted gitlab: [git.duniter.org](https://git.duniter.org)
+Most of my contributions are on the self-hosted gitlab: [git.duniter.org](https://git.duniter.org).

-In particular, I'm working on the migration of [Duniter] to [subtrate]: see [Duniter-v2s].
+In particular, I'm worked on the migration of [Duniter] to [Subtrate]: see [Duniter-v2s].

 ## Other Contributions

 * I contributed to the [async_lock] crate.
-* I am the creator and maintainer of the [fast-threadpool] and [pkstl] crates.
+* I am the creator of the [fast-threadpool] and [pkstl] crates.

 ## 📫 How to reach me: